-In an effort to actualize each facet of our overall business strategy as set forth above, we have established the following three-phase plan:
+In an effort to actualize each facet of our overall business strategy as outlined above, we have established the following three-phase plan:

 • Phase 1 - Commence operations (Complete): We incurred costs of approximately \$35,000 associated with Phase 1 of our business plan to procure general equipment to enable process development for the production of key APIs from natural product extraction.
-Achieving this manufacturing capability allows us to fulfil supply agreements with academic and research facilities or other companies as permitted by our licence, resulting in first revenue generation.
+Achieving this manufacturing capability allow us to fulfil supply agreements with academic and research facilities or other companies as permitted by our licence, resulting in first revenue generation.

-- Phase 2 Complete construction of R&D labs and initiate cGMP certification (Projected January 2023): In order to broaden our research capabilities and expand into lab-scale synthetic and biosynthetic production, we will need to complete construction of R&D labs by acquiring equipment utilized in standard synthetic and biosynthetic laboratories.
+- Phase 2 Complete construction of R&D labs and initiate cGMP certification: In order to broaden our research capabilities and expand into lab-scale synthetic and biosynthetic production, we will need to complete construction of R&D labs by acquiring equipment utilized in standard synthetic and biosynthetic laboratories.
 We anticipate the costs associated with Phase 2 of our business plan to be approximately \$700,000.
 We believe these expanded capabilities will allow us to potentially generate more revenue contingent upon future supply agreements.
 In parallel, we intend to initiate the process of obtaining cGMP certification of key processes involved in the production of APIs.
-We cannot guarantee that we will be able to obtain additional supply agreements that would warrant the planned expansion, and we may not be able to procure the critical infrastructure necessary to expand.
-Any such failure would have a material adverse effect on our business and may result in an inability to generate additional revenues.
-We may choose to delay any such expansions in the event that the needs of the market do not warrant such production outputs in an effort to minimize overhead. - Phase 3 Achieve production-scale manufacturing capabilities and cGMP certification (Projected June 2023): Contingent upon market demands, we intend to expand to production-scale manufacturing capabilities by procuring larger production-scale equipment.
+At this time, we cannot estimate when this phase will be completed. - Phase 3 Achieve production-scale manufacturing capabilities and cGMP certification: Contingent upon market demands, we intend to expand to production-scale manufacturing capabilities by procuring larger production-scale equipment.
 We also aim to obtain cGMP certification pursuant to our goal of becoming a preferred supplier of cGMP-grade APIs and other compounds.
 We anticipate the costs associated with Phase 3 of our business plan to be approximately \$1,500,000.
-Contingent upon obtaining additional supply agreements and growing our network, we intend to generate increased revenues from additional sales and expand into human clinical trials.
-We cannot guarantee that we will be able to obtain additional supply agreements that would warrant our planned expansion, we may not be able to procure the critical infrastructure necessary to expand, and we may not successfully obtain a cGMP certification.
-Any such failure would have a material adverse effect on our business and may result in an inability to generate additional revenues.
-We may also choose to delay any such expansions in the event that the needs of the market do not warrant such production outputs in an effort to minimize overhead.
+At this time, we cannot estimate when this phase will be completed.

-The timing of the target milestones may be subject to change due to a variety of factors.
-In the event that the net proceeds from this offering are not sufficient to enable us to commence or continue our operations as currently planned, we will need to obtain additional financing through the issuance of debt or equity securities.
+The timing of the target milestones may be subject to change due to a variety of factors including the need to obtain additional financing through the issuance of debt or equity securities.
 There can be no assurance that we will be able to obtain any such financing, if needed, upon commercially reasonable terms or at all.
 The failure to obtain such financing, if needed, would have a material adverse effect on our business.

-Our Production Program
+Production Program

-Our goal is to position our company as a premier contract manufacturer of high-quality biological raw materials, cGMP-grade APIs, and finished biopharmaceutical products, utilizing various methods of scalable production capabilities to meet the needs of the rapidly growing psychotropics-based medicines market.
+Our goal is to position our company as a premier contract manufacturer of high-quality biological raw materials, cGMP-grade APIs, and finished biopharmaceutical products, utilizing various methods of scalable production capabilities, to meet the needs of the rapidly growing psychotropics-based medicines market.
 Leveraging advanced and efficient systems and processes, we will seek to minimize production costs while maintaining the highest standards in quality and safety.
 We believe that our purpose-built campus and use of state-of-the-art technology will facilitate a variety of scaled production methods that adhere to cGMP pharmaceutical standards.